microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/participant-startholdmusic.md

 ---
 title: "participant: startHoldMusic"
-description: "Allows the application to place a participant on hold while playing music for them."
+description: "Allow the application to place a participant on hold while playing music on the background."
 author: "mkhribech"
 localization_priority: Normal
 ms.prod: "cloud-communications"